Death Note 2: The Last Name: Plot

 Misa Amane receives a Death Note from Rem, another Shinigami.
-As Light Yagami joins the task force after Shiori's funeral, Misa becomes the Second Kira and forces a TV station to broadcast her taped messages.
+As Light Yagami joins the task force after the funeral of Shiori, Light's girlfriend (Light had caused Shiori's death in the previous movie), Misa becomes the Second Kira and forces a TV station to broadcast her taped messages.
 Misa, using her Shinigami Eyes, looks through the TV screen and kills a critic of Kira, as well as Detective Mogi and two policemen, who were trying to disperse a rally of Kira's supporters.
 Light's younger sister Sayu is almost killed, but Soichiro crashes into the festival wearing a motorcycle helmet, which prevents Misa from seeing his face.
 Light arrives to comfort Sayu and Soichiro, but is spotted by Misa, who correctly identifies Light as Kira.
 Misa approaches Light near his home, requesting to be his girlfriend and to join his mission to cleanse the world.
 Seeing that she has Shinigami Eyes, Light accepts her help, and sets up a meeting between her and L, in the hope of learning L's true name.
 However, Misa is arrested by L because of evidence connecting her to the taped messages.
 Fearing that Misa will confess, Light arranges for himself and Misa to forfeit their Death Notes, thereby losing their memory.
 Light buries his Death Note, while Rem gives the other Death Note to Kiyomi Takada, a reporter covering the Kira case.
 His plan is to sit in jail while Kira's killings are continued by Takada, thereby convincing the police of his innocence.

 After some time, Light and Misa are released, but kept under surveillance by L. Light finds a clue leading to Takada, and assists the police-team in arresting her.
 As a result, the police learns of the existence of Death Notes and Shinigami.
 By touching the Death Note, Light regains his memories, and he proceeds to kill Takada using a fragment of a Death Note hidden inside his watch.
 Earlier, Light had written a fake rule into the Death Note stating that, once a person writes a name, he must keep writing names every thirteen days or perish.
 The police, believing this rule to be real, consider Light and Misa as being completely exonerated, as they were in custody for much longer than thirteen days.